csc302-2021f-tbd/Accessibility-Checking-Tool/docs/progress/A3's Progress.md

      Snippet: `<head> <title>Untitled</title> </head>`

       Error message: "Error: page title error"
 1. Links not visually distinguishable from text.
-If a link isn't underlined, bold, etc. and has the same color as the surronding text, it's an error.
+If a link isn't underlined, bold, etc. and has the same color as the surrounding text, it's an error.

      Snippet: ```<head> <style type="text/css"> p a:link {text-decoration: none} p a:visited {text-decoration: none} p a:active {text-decoration: none} p a:hover {text-decoration: underline; color: red;} </style> </head> <body> <p>To find out more about the <a href="rain_in_spain.htm">rain in spain</a>there are many resources.</p> </body>```